Top 9 Strategies on How to Reduce Taxable Income

 More specifically, use the so-called Modified Accelerated Cost Recovery System (MACRS).
 The system is a known method to reduce taxable income with real estate.

-The MACRS depreciation method entails devaluing structural improvements and residential properties for rent in 27.5 years and furniture and other properties in over 15 years.
+The MACRS depreciation method entails devaluing structural improvements and residential properties for rent in 27.5 years, farm buildings in 20 years, office furniture in 7 years, automobiles, office machinery, and computers in 5 years, etc.

 All net losses incurred from depreciation expenses are then reported on Schedule E of Form 1040.